 Open for Light Italian Breakfast and for Lunch and Dinner.

-Fast Forward SummaryTM: Poggio is an award-winning restaurant that makes you feel like you’re dining in Italy.
-In nice weather sitting at the tables on the sidewalk is just like being in Europe… and after several 2013-14 trips to Scandinavia and Germany I can say that the prices here are better!
-At dinner call ahead for a reservation to avoid a long wait on weekend or during the summer.
+Poggio is an award-winning restaurant that makes you feel like you’re dining in Italy.
+In nice weather sitting at the tables on the sidewalk is just like being in Europe… and after making regular trips to Europe the last few years I can say that the prices here are often better!
+At dinner call ahead for a reservation to avoid a long wait on weekends or during the summer.

 Legendary restaurateur Larry Mindel came out of retirement to do the project.
-Last year’s change in executive chefs has not changed the quality of the food.
 Occupies the ground floor of the modern wing of the Casa Madrona Hotel.
 Joined by sister restaurant Copita down the street a couple of years ago.